Darshous/ai-case-study/README.md

 # Johnathan Marsh ![Profile_Picture](Pics/JM_Profile.png)

 ## Overview
-As the newly appointed leader of our companies U.S. based AI integration team, I believe it is imperative for industry professionals to prioritize the enhancement of employee capabilities through AI, rather than solely focusing on the elimination of specific roles as a direct gain to the bottom line.
+As the newly appointed leader of our company's U.S. based AI integration team, I believe it is imperative for industry professionals to prioritize the enhancement of employee capabilities through AI, rather than solely focusing on the elimination of specific roles as a direct gain to the bottom line.
 While it is inevitable that AI will reshape job functions and daily tasks, it is crucial to recognize that human experience and a sense of fulfillment are essential components of meaningful work.

 AI, by its very nature, lacks the intrinsic motivation to ensure task completion or to use saved time for personal enrichment.
 It remains indifferent to quarterly profits, milestone achievements, and the overall well-being of employees.
 The true value of AI-driven efficiency lies in its potential to empower us to enrich our lives, our families, and our communities.